NourMellal/transcendence/docker/nginx/WAF_INSTRUCTIONS.md

 - To disable WAF: `WAF_ENABLED=false` (or unset).

 Notes about blocking vs detection
-- `docker/nginx/modsec/modsecurity.conf` sets `SecRuleEngine DetectionOnly` by default to avoid accidental blocking during setup.
-Change it to `SecRuleEngine On` to enable blocking.
+- `docker/nginx/modsec/modsecurity.conf` ships with `SecRuleEngine On` so requests matching the CRS are blocked.
+For smoke testing you can flip it back to `DetectionOnly`.

 Local self-signed TLS (for development)